port-labs/port-docs/docs/tutorials/complete-use-cases/software-catalog.md

 ### Deployment Config - Port API

 A deployment config is used to represent a deployment of a microservice, in a specific environment in your infrastructure.
-A deployment config is a logical object which doesn't translate to a real Entity in your infrastructure.
-Instead, a deployment config has multiple `deployments` tied to it, each representing a new version of the deployed code of the matching microservice, in the matching environment.
+A deployment config has multiple `deployments` tied to it, each representing a new version of the deployed code of the matching microservice, in the matching environment.

+A deployment config is also just what it sounds like - a `config`, that means it is a good place to store runtime variables and values, links to logging, tracing or dashboard tools and more static data that does not change between deployments.

 Let's manually create a deployment config Entity for the `Notification Service` microservice in the `Production` environment: